See below for the practice GDPR Privacy Notice.

 I rowed for university and discovered through yoga, how inflexible I had become after years of training with no stretching and how much it helped my body awareness, and ability to relax.

-When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress.
+When I moved to Leicester, I discovered the Alexander Technique which stopped my neck pain and talking therapies made a great deal of difference to my anxiety and stress as a secondary school teacher and FE lecturer.

 I am a great advocate of exercise and activity as the key to feeling great and maintaining good health.
 There is so much evidence that movement is medicine.
 Often the best thing.
 We are designed to move!

-I am a keen cyclist, Nordic/dog walker and lover of the great outdoors.
-I also enjoy singing, playing guitar and accompanying people on my flute at folk sessions.
+I am a keen cyclist, collie walker and lover of the great outdoors.
+I also enjoy singing and playing guitar at music sessions.

-I relocated my practice to Crich 5 years ago and rebranded it Qi to Health, reflecting the wider range of treatments available at the new clinic.
-Last spring I moved to new premises at Orchard Wellbeing.
-Her previous practice was Kilburn Osteopaths, Belper.
-Prior to that, she worked in several osteopathic practices in Leicester.
+I relocated my practice to Crich 7 years ago and rebranded it Qi to Health, reflecting the wider range of treatments available at the new clinic.
+Last year I moved to new premises at Orchard Wellbeing which has been re-named Amberside Wellbeing after the farm there.
+My previous practice was Kilburn Osteopaths, Belper.
+Prior to that, I worked in several osteopathic practices in Leicester.

 "As a keen runner who has often used the strategy - take ibuprofen and it'll be ok ...
 Rachel has made a huge difference to a range of 'structural grumbles' ...
 Brilliant - progress being made, feels great - wish I'd gone months ago - thanks Rachel."
 Ian Travers